-I am writing to inform you that your child will be taught Relationship & Sex Education from week commencing until the end of term in line with the RSE and the Personal, Social, Health & Economic Education Curriculum.
+We are writing to inform you that your child will be taught Relationship & Sex Education from week commencing until the end of term in line with the RSE and the Personal, Social, Health & Economic Education Curriculum.

-If you wish to discuss this and/or view the related materials, you may do so on \dots at \dots in \dots with the Class Teacher \dots
+If you wish to discuss this and/or view the related materials, please contact either of us via the class email.